Discover My Protocol For

 This material is made available as an online resource.
 We offer downloads of transcripts and MP3s of all sessions but the videos are not downloadable.
 They can only be watched online, so if your internet access is sketchy, then this teaching modality is not suitable for your situation.

 Does Donna offer one-on-one health consultations?

 Donna is not a registered health practitioner and it would be professionally unethical for her to assume a primary health care role remotely.

 The date for the webinar will be between two and four weeks after course registration closes.
 You will be notified by email.

 The demand for this knowledge far outstrips my ability to deliver it personally.

-What could be more important than offering caring guidance for people to integrate this into their lives?
+What could be even more important is offering caring guidance for people to integrate this into their lives.